TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 14/Deuteronomy 14.13.md

 ---

-and the glede, and the falcon, and the kite after its kind,
+and the red kite, and the falcon, and the kite after its kind,